QSI-BAQS/pauli_tracker/docs/c.md

 ## Compiling the library

-Run `make` (or do what the makefile does if not on Linux) to generate a static and a dynamic library as well as the corresponding header file.
+The header file is `pauli_tracker.h`.
+Run `make library` (or do what the makefile does) to generate a static and a dynamic library (`make header` to rebuild the header).
 The files are located in `output`.

 Read the top level documentation of [pauli_tracker_clib] (create it with `cargo doc --open` in the directory)!

-**Note**: The compilation of the libraries requires a fairly new Rust version (>= 1.71) and the generation of the header file requires that a nightly toolchain is installed.
+**Note**: The generation of the header file requires that a nightly toolchain is installed.

 The provided API does not represent the full API of [pauli_tracker], it's only a small subset of it.
 Some things that should probably be in it, may be randomly missing.
 Feel